Moonlite: Release

+The movie was previewed on 30 December 1910 in Sydney.
+The Sun said it was "remarkable for clearness of detail".

 Screenings of the film were usually accompanied by a lecturer.
 Many advertisements for the film would mention Forysth but not Gavin.

 The first public screening was a sellout.
+A contemporary account said it and Thunderbolt "have been exhibited in every picture show of note in Australia.
 According to Gavin, the film was a massive success at the box office.

-However, he then ended his association with H. A. Forsyth and instead was commissioned to make several films for Stanley Crick and Herbert Finlay, starting with Ben Hall and his Gang (1910).
+However, Gavin then ended his association with H. A. Forsyth and instead was commissioned to make several films for Stanley Crick and Herbert Finlay, starting with Ben Hall and his Gang (1910).